 Graduate School of Law Seminar (1) A and (1) B, a major subject in the Legal and Political Studies Course is assigned to first- and second-year students.
 Seminar (2) A and (2) B is assigned to third-year students.
-Seminar in the Business Law Course and Public Policy Course are assigned to third-year students.
-Graduate School of Letters Seminar (1) A and (1) B is assigned to as a research guidance class for their master's thesis; while Seminar (2) A and (2) B is assigned to third-year students.
+Seminar in the High-quality Professional Research Course is assigned to third-year students.
+Graduate School of Letters Seminar (1) A and (1) B, a research guidance class for their master's thesis is assigned to first-year students.
+Seminar (2) A and (2) B is assigned to third-year students.
 The master's thesis is submittal in the third-year.
 Graduate School of Informatics A research guidance class for students' master's thesis is assigned to third-year students.
 Submission of master's thesis is in the third-year.
 Graduate School of Foreign Language Education and Research The classes taught by the student's faculty advisor as well as the Master's Degree Program Seminars 1a and 1b are assigned to first-year students.
 Master's Program Seminars 2a and 2b are assigned to third-year students.
 Graduate School of Psychology (Psychology Major) Seminar of Psychology (1) A and (1) B is assigned to first-year students, while Seminar of Psychology (2) A and (2) B is assigned to third-year students.
 Submission of master's thesis is in the third-year.
-Graduate School of East Asian Cultures Seminar (1) A and (1) B is assigned to as a research guidance class for their master's thesis; while Seminar (2) A and (2) B is assigned to third-year students.
+Graduate School of East Asian Cultures Seminar (1) A and (1) B, a research guidance class for their master's thesis is assigned to first-year students.
+Seminar (2) A and (2) B is assigned to third-year students.
 The master's thesis is submittal in the third-year.
 Graduate School of Governance Seminar of Governance I and II is assigned to first-year students, while Seminar of Governance III and IV, a research guidance class that focuses on a specific topic, is assigned to third-year students.
 Submission of master's thesis or a report on a specific theme of research is in the third-year.
-Graduate School of Health and Well-being Seminar of Health and Well-being (1) A and (1) B is assigned to as a research guidance class for their master's thesis; while Seminar of Health and Well-being (2) A and (2) B is assigned to third-year students.
+Graduate School of Health and Well-being Seminar of Health and Well-being (1) A and (1) B, a research guidance class for their master's thesis is assigned to first-year students.
+Seminar of Health and Well-being (2) A and (2) B is assigned to third-year students.
 The master's thesis is submittal in the third-year.